 I tried reading Harry Potter (in Danish) but even if the story was very elaborate and detailed it didn’t catch their interest.
 Neither did classics from when I was a kid (Sorry Bjarne Reuter), so I had to rethink the acceptance criteria for “read for your kids“.

-See these two boys are not as easily motivated – it has to tie into something they can see a direct interest in.
+See these two kids are not as easily motivated – it has to tie into something they can see a direct interest in.
 Their autism makes them very picky on the choice of subject.
 What I try is to meet them where they are, expand their competencies and give them a lot of positive feedback until they master it on their own.

 - special interest, as in overly dedicated into the topic and cannot talk about anything else.